VOCAL WILDS

 Just voices meeting in the wild, spontaneous moment.

-Each month, a different vocal improv artist in our collective circle, we affectionately call the songha, opens their home to our community jam to host and facilitate the jam.
+Each month, a different vocal improv artist in our collective, we affectionately call the songha, opens their home to host and facilitate the jam.
+Meet the hosts:

 Supper & Sing Hosts